thibmaek/bpost/docs/pages/main/constructing.md

 ---
+title: Constructing a track & trace session with bpost
 permalink: constructing
 sidebar: main
 ---
-# Constructing a track & trace session with bpost
 With the module installed and imported/required you'll first need to construct a new instance to tell bpost which package to track.
 This constructor expects 1 parameter `id` that corresponds to the id or barcode for your package: